GENI-NSF/geni-tools/README-omni.txt

  - List of URNs and URLs provided by the selected clearinghouse

 Output directing options:
- - -o Save result in per-Aggregate files
+ - `-o` Save result in per-Aggregate files
- - -p (used with -o) Prefix for resulting files
+ - `-p <prefix>` (used with `-o`) Prefix for resulting files
- - --outputfile If supplied, use this output file name: substitute the AM for any %a, and %s for any slicename
+ - `--outputfile <path>` If supplied, use this output file name: substitute the AM for any `%a`, and `%s for any slicename
  - If not saving results to a file, they are logged.
- - If --tostdout option, then instead of logging, print to STDOUT.
+ - If `--tostdout` option, then instead of logging, print to STDOUT.

-File names will indicate the slice name, file format, and which aggregate is represented. e.g.: myprefix-myslice-delete-localhost-8001.json
+ - When using `-o` and not `--outputfile`, file names will indicate the slice name, file format, and which aggregate is represented. e.g.: `myprefix-myslice-delete-localhost-8001.json`

+Other options:
- - -V# API Version #
+ - `-V#` API Version #
- - --devmode: Continue on error if possible
+ - `--devmode`: Continue on error if possible
- - -l to specify a logging config file
+ - `-l <path>` to specify a logging config file
- - --logoutput <filename> to specify a logging output filename
+ - `--logoutput <filename>` to specify a logging output filename

-Sample usage:
- - Delete all slivers in the slice at specific aggregates omni.py -V3 -a http://aggregate/url -a http://another/url delete myslice

- - Delete slivers in slice myslice; any slivers that cannot be deleted, stay as they were, while others are deleted omni.py -V3 -a http://myaggregate/url --best-effort delete myslice

- - Delete the given sliver in myslice at this AM and write the result struct to the given file omni.py -V3 -a http://myaggregate/url -o --outputfile \
-           %s-delete-%a.json -u urn:publicid:IDN+myam+sliver+1 \
-	   delete myslice

 ==== shutdown ====
 Calls the GENI AM API Shutdown function